SovereignCloudStack/Design-Docs/terms_and_roles_identity_and_access_management.md

 term               | definition
 -------------------|---------------
+Vendor             | Legal entity providing the SCS stack to Providers and the Community.
+Generally refered to as the SCS Project.
+Developer          | Person associated with the SCS project, actively working on the SCS stack.
 Provider           | Legal entity providing SCS to customers.
 The Provider is typically in control of physical infrastructure (Datacenter, Hosts, Storage, Network etc.) but also employs people who deploy and operate SCS.
+Integrator         | Legal entity which assists the Provider in bootstrapping the SCS environment.
 Consumer           | Legal entity which can access and/or consume services hosted on SCS.
 Typically a Consumer is a customer of a Provider.
 End User           | Person which accesses Services running on SCS.
 Typically a person knows about the Consumer entity and the services but not about SCS or the Provider.
 An End User might be an employee or customer of the Consumer.
 Identity           | An Idenity is a technical unique representation of an entity (a Person, a legal entity like a Consumer, or an technical entity like a Service).
 An Identity might need to be trustworthy, so the technical representation has to include a trust relationship.